johnervan/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Edit tag

+**MSS**

+1. User requests to find a person
+2. AddressBook shows a list of persons that are similar to the searched person
+3. User requests to edit the tag of a specific person in the list from the current tag to a new tag
+4. AddressBook edits the current tag to a new tag specified by the User Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+3b.
+The given current tag is not found

+> 3b1.
+AddressBook shows an error message <br>
+  Use case resues at step 2

+3c.
+The given new tag is not valid

+> 3c1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.